tobyoxborrow/adventofcode/2018/01-chronal-calibration/README.md

-Day 1: Chronal Calibration
+# Day 1: Chronal Calibration

 https://adventofcode.com/2018/day/1

-A:
+## Challenges
-The device shows a sequence of changes in frequency (your puzzle input).
+* A: The device shows a sequence of changes in frequency (your puzzle input).
 A value like +6 means the current frequency increases by 6; a value like -3 means the current frequency decreases by 3.

-B:
-You notice that the device repeats the same frequency change list over and over.
+* B: You notice that the device repeats the same frequency change list over and over.
 To calibrate the device, you need to find the first frequency it reaches twice.

-Sample input:
+## Sample Input
 ```
 -17
 -20